uibakery/self-hosted/README.md

 ```
 UI_BAKERY_LICENSE_KEY=key_value
 ```
-For docker-compose setup, environment variables are located in `ui-bakery-on-premise/.env` file.
+For docker-compose setup, the environment variables are located in `ui-bakery-on-premise/.env` file.
 To restart your instance, use the following command:
 ```bash
 docker-compose up -d